 Read all about travel to Cuba as an American here.

-Yes, there is wifi in Cuba in 2023, although not everywhere and not all the time!
+Yes, there is wifi in Cuba, although not everywhere and not all the time!

 My best tips for staying online in Cuba: